hseeberger/eventsourced/eventsourced/README.md

 ```

 The [EventLog] and [SnapshotStore] traits define a pluggable event log and a pluggable snapshot
 store respectively.
-For [NATS](https://nats.io/) and [Postgres](https://www.postgresql.org/)
-these are implemented in the respective crates.
+For [Postgres](https://www.postgresql.org/) these are implemented in the respective crates.

 [EventSourcedEntity::spawn] puts the event sourced entity on the given event log and snapshot
 store, returning an [EntityRef] which can be cheaply cloned and used to pass commands to the